pedrobslisboa/create-react-sass-app/README.md

 ---

-# Simple React App with Redux and Thunk
+# Simple React App with SASS
 This project is a simple react app with a friendly sass design, you just need to start to code!

 ## DESIGN